-4. MEASURING EMISSIONS

-Measuring emissions is a necessity!
-Perfect measurement is not the end in itself.
-Good measurement can help take the best decisions.
+4. MEASURING EMISSIONS Measuring emissions is a necessity!
+Perfect measurer not the end in itself.
+Good measurement can help tabest decisions.

 THE CHALLENGE WITH MEASUREMENT

 The measurement of emissions is regarded as the biggest obstacle today.
 This is a concern for procurement professionals who want to ensure that a supplier selection is done on solid and fair grounds.
 To achieve this and to increase the trust we can have in data, we need standards, common methods and certifications.